Love It to Life

 Love It to Life is the fifth studio album by Jesse Malin.
 It features a collective of players and friends called "The St. Marks Social".
-The first single from the album will be 'Burning the Bowery'.
+The first single from the album was "Burning the Bowery".
 The album was released on April 27, 2010.

 On two of the tracks ("The Archer" and "Disco Ghetto") Malin's best friend Ryan Adams played electric guitar and sang backing vocals.